-Now the quickest way is with the search field.
-You also naturally need to know the rule set's name.
+The quickest method is to use the search field.
+You also naturally need to know the rule set’s name.
 Here as an example is a search for host check.
 The numbers show the number of rules already present in the relevant rule sets:

 Click on Host check command in order to see the complete rule set.